eomahony/Numberjack/README.md

 # Numberjack
-## A python constraint programming platform
+## A Python constraint programming platform

 ## What is Numberjack?